 holds a Communication and Journalism degree from the University of Wisconsin, Eau Claire.
 A Wisconsin native, he is a local adventurer who loves food, photos and a good wheat beer.
 He is passionate about enjoying food with others and capturing life in Southern Wisconsin through photography.

-spent the last 10 years as the produce manager/buyer at the Viroqua Food Co-op helping customers decide what’s for dinner (something fresh and local, of course!).
-She now co-owns a catering business that focuses on local/seasonal foods, Rooted Spoon Culinary, with Edible Madison co-contributor Macon Luhning.
-Dani loves to grow and preserve her own vegetables, herbs and fruits and help husband Mike Lind, a co-owner of Driftless Organics vegetable farm and Big River Beef, raise grass-fed steers and chickens on their farm near Soldiers Grove.
+spent 10 years as the produce manager/buyer at the Viroqua Food Co-op helping customers decide what's for dinner (something fresh and local, of course!).
+She now co-owns a catering business that focuses on local/ seasonal foods, Rooted Spoon Culinary.
+Dani loves to grow and preserve her own vegetables, herbs and fruits and help her husband raise grass-fed steers and chickens on their farm near Soldiers Grove.
 She develops recipes and vegetable handling tips for the Driftless Organics CSA newsletter and occasionally hawks produce at the Driftless Organics Dane County Farmers Market stand.